 Thunder rally from 19 down in 3rd, top Hornets 111-107

 CHARLOTTE, N.C.
-(AP) — Russell Westbrook had 29 points, 10 assists and eight rebounds, and the Oklahoma City Thunder overcame a 19-point third-quarter deficit to beat the Charlotte Hornets 111-107 on Thursday night.
+(AP) — James Borrego wasn’t upset Russell Westbrook put up 29 points, 10 assists and eight rebounds against his team Thursday night.
+He expected that from the seven-time All-Star.

-Alex Abrines had 25 points on five 3-pointers for the Thunder, who won their third straight.
+What bothered Charlotte’s first-year coach is that Alex Abrines had 25 points on five 3-pointers and Dennis Schroder was able to get to the rim effectively and add 21 more, helping the Oklahoma Thunder overcame a 19-point deficit to beat Borrego’s Hornets 111-107 for their third straight win.

-Malik Monk and Kemba Walker each had 21 points to lead the Hornets, who shot 11 of 41 from 3-point range.

 The Thunder made a concerted effort to slow down Walker, who came in averaging 30 points per game.
 Walker failed to make a field goal before the break and had just three points, although the Hornets still led 48-44 at halftime.